reality66/cart66-cloud-wp/readme.txt

 = 2.0.10 =

 - Update: Improve load time by optimizing enqued scripts used for product image gallery
+- Update: Upgrade select2 library used for product searches
+- Fix: Fixed Cart66 Product modal display issues in the page/post editor caused by some themes including Divi

 = 2.0.9 =